 Thupten Tendhar is a Level II Kingian Nonviolence Trainer.
 Born of Tibetan parents, he joined Drepung Loseling monastery in South India at age 12, where he studied for over 18 years, and received Geshe (equivalent to PhD) in Buddhist Philosophy.
-He has traveled as a spokesperson for the Mystical Arts of Tibet World Tour and worked in the administrative office of Drepung Loseling Monastery in Atlanta.
-For the past three years Thupten has been a valuable member of our Center for Nonviolence & Peace Studies team and has helped to organize three Summer Institutes.
+He has traveled as a spokesperson for the Mystical Arts of Tibet World Tour.
+For the past four years Thupten has been a valuable member of our Center for Nonviolence & Peace Studies team and has helped to organize four Summer Institutes.
 He recently received his US Citizenship and also completed his Masters degree in Adult Education focusing on Inner Peace.
-He is beginning his PhD studies here at URI.
+He is currently pursuing PhD studies at URI.
 Thupten teaches a class for the URI Honors Program — Tibetan Buddhism: Journey to Nirvana.
 He believes in flourishing smiles and promoting compassion for individual and global peace.

-Gail Rashed Faris is a Level II Kingian Nonviolence Trainer.
+Gail Rashed Faris is a Level III Kingian Nonviolence Trainer.
 She has been involved with the Center for Nonviolence & Peace Studies since its inception over 15 years ago, during which time she has assisted with many programs with children, youth, and adults.
 Gail was one of the coordinators of the acclaimed 2010 Honors Symposium on “Race,” which explored key issues showing that race still matters.
-She has co-trained with Bernard LaFayette in the Level II week of the Summer Institute for the past 2 years.
+She has co-trained with Bernard LaFayette in the Level II week of the Summer Institute for the past 3 years.

 For more information contact: